 Inflammatory bowel disease (IBD) is the name of a group of disorders that cause the intestines to become inflamed (red and swollen).
-The inflammation lasts a long time and usually comes back over and over again.
+The inflammation lasts a long time before subsiding, but it usually comes back over and over again.
 Approximately 1.6 million Americans have some kind of inflammatory bowel disease.

 The two primary types of inflammatory bowel disease are Crohn’s disease and ulcerative colitis.

 What is Crohn’s disease?

 Crohn’s disease is an IBD that causes ulcers to form in the gastrointestinal (GI) tract anywhere from the mouth to the anus.
 Crohn’s disease can have “skip” areas that are normal.
 These normal areas lie in between areas that are affected.
 Some people who have Crohn’s disease have severe symptoms.
 Others have symptoms that are not as severe.
 Some people who have the disease have long periods without symptoms, even without getting treatment.
 Others who have more severe symptoms will need long-term treatment or even surgery.

 What is ulcerative colitis?

 Ulcerative colitis is an IBD that causes your colon (large intestine) to become red and swollen.
 The redness and swelling can last for a few weeks or for several months.
 Ulcerative colitis always involves the last part of the colon (the rectum).
 It can go higher up in the colon, up to involving the whole colon.
 Ulcerative colitis never has the “skip” areas typical of Crohn’s disease.
-Symptoms may come and go for up to a year.
+Symptoms may come and go.
 These occurrences are called flare-ups.
 Flare-ups can last many months and may come back at different times throughout your life.

 What are the symptoms of Crohn’s disease?

-The symptoms of Crohn’s disease vary, depending on which part or parts of the gastrointestinal (GI) tract is affected.
+The symptoms of Crohn’s disease vary, depending on which part or parts of the gastrointestinal (GI) tract is/are affected.
 Common symptoms include: